-- a large, geographically diversified industrial portfolio of properties that provides stable income and opportunities for expansion and growth; - a strong balance sheet with comparatively low leverage, which provides financial flexibility to pursue attractive growth opportunities;
+- a large, geographically diversified industrial portfolio of properties that provides stable income and opportunities for expansion and growth; - a strong balance sheet with low leverage, which, together a strong liquidity position, provides the financial flexibility to pursue attractive, accretive growth opportunities; - a solid track record of on-time and on-budget development and construction management in various geographic markets; - BBB and Baa2 "investment grade" ratings from DBRS Limited ("DBRS") and Moody's Investors Service, Inc. ("Moody's") respectively;

-- a strong track record of on-time and on-budget development and construction in various geographic markets; - BBB and Baa2 "investment grade" ratings from DBRS Limited ("DBRS") and Moody's Investors Service, Inc. ("Moody's") respectively; - a Board of Trustees/Directors, a senior real estate management team and a construction group with extensive experience with industrial and logistics buildings and expertise in the markets, properties and requirements of Granite's tenants; and - an entrepreneurial culture that drives Granite's employees and management to optimize its business.
+- a Board of Trustees/Directors and a senior real estate management team with extensive experience with industrial and logistics buildings and expertise in the markets, properties and requirements of Granite's tenants; and - an entrepreneurial culture that drives Granite's employees and management to optimize its business.